 Developing of a state-based Clean Energy Leaders group to assist in expanding a vital network of young business leaders and dedicated clean energy advocates who can aid in advocating smart state clean energy policies with lawmakers.

 Creating “story banks” and video projects that profile and tell the stories of businesses at the intersection of the environment and the economy and the policies that impact their success.

 Designing targeted social media campaigns to communicate the economic benefits of sustainable industries jobs.

 How to Apply

-If you’d like more information or have any questions regarding the 2021/2022 Program Cycle that are not covered in our FAQ, please contact firstname.lastname@example.org
+If you’d like more information or have any questions regarding the program cycle and application process that are not covered in our FAQ, please contact firstname.lastname@example.org